paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-001-normal-taxes-and-surtaxes.md

 Section applicable to qualified empowerment zone assets acquired after Dec.
 21, 2000, see section 1(a)(7) [title I, § 116(c)] of Pub.
 L. 106–554, set out as an Effective Date of 2000 Amendment note under [section 1016 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-1016).

 #### Savings Provision
 Amendment by section 401(d)(4)(B)(vii) of Pub.
 L. 115–141 not applicable to certain obligations issued, DC Zone assets acquired, or principal residences acquired before Jan.
 1, 2012, see section 401(d)(4)(C) of Pub.
+L. 115–141, set out as a note under former [section 1400 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section1400&num=0&edition=prelim).

-L. 115–141, set out as a note under former [section 1400A of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section1400A&num=0&edition=prelim).
+Amendment by section 401(d)(5)(B)(iv), (v) of Pub.
+L. 115–141 not applicable to certain qualified community assets acquired, wages paid or incurred, qualified revitalization buildings placed in service, or property acquired before Jan.
+1, 2010, see section 401(d)(5)(C) of Pub.
+L. 115–141, set out as a note under former [section 1400E of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section1400E&num=0&edition=prelim).

 For provisions that nothing in amendment by Pub.
 L. 115–141 be construed to affect treatment of certain transactions occurring, property acquired, or items of income, loss, deduction, or credit taken into account prior to Mar.
 23, 2018, for purposes of determining liability for tax for periods ending after Mar.
 23, 2018, see section 401(e) of Pub.
 L. 115–141, set out as a note under [section 23 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-23).